Attempted assassination of Bob Marley: Motives and perpetrators

-Bob Marley told concert chairman Trevor Philips that the leader of the Jamaican Labour Party, Edward Seaga – Michael Manley's political opponent – was alleged to have ordered his bodyguard, Lester "Jim Brown" Coke, to be present during the shooting.
+Marley told concert chairman Trevor Philips that the leader of the Jamaican Labour Party, Edward Seaga – Michael Manley's political opponent – was alleged to have ordered his bodyguard, Lester "Jim Brown" Coke, to be present during the shooting.
 Nancy Burke, Marley's neighbour and friend, recalled hearing Wailers percussionist Alvin Patterson say "Is Seaga men!
 Dem come fi kill Bob!"
 After the shooting, numerous reports indicated that the gunmen returned to Tivoli Gardens, a neighbourhood loyal to the JLP and home to the notorious Shower Posse.

-After the shooting, the American embassy sent a cable titled "Reggae Star Shot: Motive probably political".
+After the attack, the American embassy sent a cable titled "Reggae Star Shot: Motive probably political".
 In the cable, Ambassador Gerard wrote: